wlonk/arcadia/appendices/fairies_and_goblins.rst

 Further, because a wraith is, in many ways, dead, it can only cast spells if it is given a source of magic: either by serving a fairy, or by magician knowingly giving their own blood (and taking a wound).

+Finally, Glatisant is the Questing Beast, the object of the Wild Hunt.
+All the lords and ladies of Fairy, but most particularly the Horned God, participate in the Hunt from time to time.
+A Glatisant may take whatever form their magics allow them, but they are cursed in two ways: first, they may never rest as the Wild Hunt pursues them, and second they can only speak in barks and yelps; the tongues of mortals, fairies, and Hell are all beyond their ability.
+They must serve in this role until they are caught, killed, and butchered by the Hunt, or some other poor magician stumbles into the role.
+Glatisant, of course, never ages and can die in no way but at the hands of the Hunt.